 OMG, do we love you!
 There are many ways for members to get more involved.
 We are always looking for people willing to lead occasional weekend rides, runs, and open water swims.
 We have periodic outreach events for which we need people to man tables for a couple of hours.
 We also need people to volunteer at races such as Blue Lake, Foot Traffic races and Best in the West, as part of our obligation to the race organizers in return for the discounted entry fees we get.
 To find out more, talk to any board member or contact us a email@example.com.
 And please watch the weekly emails for volunteer requests, and help out if you can…

 Elections are held each September/October to elect the board for the next year.
 All team members can vote.
-Currently, board members have their membership fee waived but receive no other perks.
-We are currently considering offering board members free or reduced fee access to some team workouts.
+Currently, board members have their membership fee waived and receive half-off of coached workout series.

 Access to pools in Portland is extremely limited.
 When the PSU pool closed, TTPDX was unable to find a replacement pool and went without regular swim workouts for nearly two years.
 Parkrose High School is a beautiful 8 lane pool, and we have access to it Tuesday evenings February through October.
 That being said, if any team members can find/organize access to a more central pool, we’d love to hear from you!

-As of March 2019, we have 69 members.
-Our goal for 2019 is 80.
-We want to keep the group small enough that it’s possible to know most of the other members, which is part of what makes us a fun and friendly club, and for members to have ready access to the coached workout series.
-On the other hand, we need enough members to create a “critical mass” for group workouts.
+As of 2020, we have close to 80 members.
+We want to keep the group small enough that it’s possible to know most of the other members, which is part of what makes us a fun and friendly club.
+We also think it is important that members have ready access to the coached workout series.
+On the other hand, we also need enough members to create a “critical mass” for group workouts.

 Our kits are made to order and we need a minimum number of items ordered to get a good price.
 In consequence, there is usually only one opportunity a year to order the team kit; this year, that was done in February/March.
 If there is enough interest, we may open the store again later in the year, so if you are interested in buying kit please let the board know by emailing us at firstname.lastname@example.org.

 In the past we have found that evening workouts were more popular with the majority of members.
 That being said, if there is a strong push for morning workouts we would consider that.
-Please let the board know, or start a facebook conversation, if you’d like to argue for changes to the schedule.
+Please let the board know, or start a Facebook conversation, if you’d like to advocate for changes to the schedule.